Posada Amazonas & Tambopata Research Center – 4 Nights

 - Ten minutes upriver from the lodge explore the island where is a tiny pond with a platform in the middle.
 It is a great place to spot waterfowl such as Muscovy duck, sunbittern, and hoatzin along with the woodpeckers, oropendolas, flycatchers, and parakeets that call this pond their home.

-- After dinner scientists will provide a night lecture, an in-depth look at our ongoing projects from Wired Amazon Program.
+- Before dinner scientists will provide a night lecture, an in-depth look at our ongoing projects from Wired Amazon Program.

 Day 4: Water habitats